 • Low case (framed art or memorabilia)

-The library has an art hanging system installed in the Grady Thomas Room and in the Gallery to
+The library has an art hanging system installed in the Grady Thomas Room and in the Gallery to hold framed art.

 These items are on display for a month at a time.
-The library decides the conditions of display,
+The library decides the conditions of display, housing and access to any loans.

 The Library cannot store any exhibit pieces.
-Because of the space limitations, the Library cannot
+Because of the space limitations, the Library cannot generally accept as donations the artwork or collections it displays.

-Artwork displayed in the Grady Thomas Room may not always be available for public viewing
+Artwork displayed in the Grady Thomas Room may not always be available for public viewing due to programs or meetings.

 Art on Long Term Loan